ulli-kroll/rtl8821au/README.md

 rtl8821/rtl8812 linux kernel driver Wireless Dual-Band USB Adapter

 For issues with the hardware and driver see at the end of this readme.
-If oone device is mising -> email
+If one USB-ID is missing, please mail me.

 Building and install driver
 ---------------------------